Luc Robitaille: Los Angeles Kings (1986–1994)

 Robitaille's first NHL season was in 1986–87, where he helped the Kings qualify for the 1987 Stanley Cup playoffs despite a 31–41–8 record.
 He scored 45 goals and had 39 assists in 79 games, edging out Philadelphia Flyers goaltender Ron Hextall for the Calder Memorial Trophy for the NHL's top rookie, the only Los Angeles player to ever win the award.
 He also earned a spot on the second All-Star team.

 Robitaille scored more than 40 goals in each of his first eight seasons, including three 50 or more goal seasons, with a career-high 63 in 1992–93.
 That year, Robitaille set NHL records for most goals and points (125) in a season by a left winger.
 Robitaille's 63-goal record amongst left wingers was eclipsed by Alexander Ovechkin during the 2007–08 season, although Robitaille still holds the record for most points in a season by a left winger.
 With captain and superstar Wayne Gretzky sidelined by injury for much of 1992–93, Robitaille assumed the captaincy and led the team in scoring, playing a key role in helping his struggling team to make the playoffs.
-In 1993, the Kings reached the Stanley Cup Finals for the first time in franchise history.
+In 1993, the Kings reached the Stanley Cup Final for the first time in franchise history.
 However, they lost to the Montreal Canadiens in five games.
 Robitaille had 9 goals and 13 assists in 24 playoff games.

 During the 1993–94 season, Robitaille's scoring totals remained respectable but considerably lower than his previous seasons, while Gretzky had returned from injury to win the NHL scoring title.
 The Kings failed to make the 1994 playoffs.

 Pittsburgh Penguins, New York Rangers (1994–1997)

-On July 29, 1994, Robitaille was traded to the Pittsburgh Penguins in exchange for Rick Tocchet and the Penguins' second-round pick in the 1995 NHL Entry Draft (used to select Pavel Rosa).
+On July 29, 1994, Robitaille was traded to the Pittsburgh Penguins in exchange for Rick Tocchet and the Penguins' second-round pick in the 1995 NHL entry draft (used to select Pavel Rosa).
 With Pittsburgh, Robitaille set then-career lows in goals and assists during the lockout-shortened 1994–95 season.

 After one season, Robitaille was traded to the New York Rangers (alongside Ulf Samuelsson) in exchange for Petr Nedvěd and Sergei Zubov.
 Robitaille had below-average numbers in two seasons with the Rangers, and for the first time in his career, had more penalty minutes (80) than points (69) in 1995–96.